Here’s how to get the most Euros, Dollars and more for your Pounds when you’re getting travel cash for your holiday.

 The only workaround if you really have left it too late to go elsewhere is you can order in advance online to collect at the airport, and you will get a better rate than just walking up to the booth.
 You will often need three or four hours notice though.

 Instead of just popping to your bank or the Post Office as many do, it’s better to compare all the different rates available in your area.
 The tool I use for this is Money Saving Expert’s Travel Money Max.
 You can choose between collection, delivery and even airport collection, and you’ll be shown the best rates.

 Your choice will increase massively if you live in London, but you’ll still get a decent range of options elsewhere.
 Do check whether you need to order in advance to get the rate you see – some will charge you a worse rate if you don’t.

 Don’t use a credit card to swap your cash

 Once you know where you’ll get your cash, you want to avoid any extra charges on your swap.
 This means paying with cash or a debit card.
 That’s because using a credit card is what’s known as a “cash advance“.

 With this you’re effectively taking money off your card as cash and then using the cash to make the transaction – even if you don’t actually get your hands on any physical notes and coins to hand over.

 Get a specialist card for extra cash machine withdrawals overseas

 Don’t take too much cash with you.
 Apart from the risks of losing it, if don’t spend all of it you’ll get a poor rate when you try to swap it back to sterling.
 So instead I’d recommend you only take out enough to cover essentials for the first few days – depending on the infrastructure at your destination of course.
 Then, if you need more cash, you can use an ATM.

-Though some of these will have local fees set by the bank you use, you won’t have any charges on the exchange rate at all if you use a specialist card such as Tandem or Starling.
+Though some of these will have local fees set by the bank you use, you won’t have any charges on the exchange rate at all if you use a specialist card such as Starling.